Primary Navigation Mobile

 What power options are there?

 The Hyundai Ioniq 5 has a pretty broad spread of electric motor choices, from a basic 170hp rear-drive version to a really quite powerful 325hp, four-wheel-drive, twin-motor setup.
-The best option is probably the middle one — a 228hp single-motor rear-drive model, which with the largest battery option gives you a potential 315-mile range on a full charge (in Premium trim).
-With a 7.3-second 0-62mph sprint time, it’s certainly brisk enough for most purposes, and feels nicely balanced with the Ioniq 5’s weight and size.
+The best option is probably the middle one — a 228hp single-motor rear-drive mode – with a 7.3-second 0-62mph sprint time, it’s certainly brisk enough for most purposes, and feels nicely balanced with the Ioniq 5’s weight and size.

 The smaller 170hp motor is hardly disgraced, mind.
 It actually has the same 350Nm of torque as the more powerful model, so low-down acceleration is almost identical, and its 0-62mph time of 8.5 seconds is hardly a disgrace.
-The limitation is that this motor is only offered with the smallest battery option, limiting you to a maximum 238-mile range.
-That’ll be plenty enough for many drivers, but it does limit your journey options somewhat.
+The limitation is that this motor is only offered with the smallest battery option.

-The top-spec 305hp version uses two motors, with an extra 255Nm of torque coming from the front motor.
-That’s enough to shove the Hyundai Ioniq 5 77kWh All Wheel Drive model to 62mph in just 5.1 seconds, but of course there’s a penalty in terms of range — you can get a maximum 298 miles from the bigger battery (in Premium spec).
+The top-spec 325hp version uses two motors, with an extra 255Nm of torque coming from the front motor.
+That’s enough to shove the Hyundai Ioniq 5 84kWh All Wheel Drive model to 62mph in just 5.1 seconds.
+Of course, if you want true EV thrills, there’s also the 650hp Hyundai Ioniq 5 N, which is covered by its own review.

 What’s it like to drive?